igorkkkk/fntatsic_test_task/README.md

 ##### UE4 game logic

--To spawn mushroom inside the basket click on desired button.
-You cad do it unlimited times.' '' ' -When object is spawned, it moves to flag with randomly generated position.' '' ' -When it finish its rout, it destroy itself.' '' '
+- To spawn mushroom inside the basket click on desired button.
+You cad do it unlimited times.
+- When object is spawned, it moves to flag with randomly generated position.
+- When it finish its rout, it destroy itself.
--To qiut the game press Escape button.' '' '
+- To qiut the game press Escape button.